fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 ==========

 ..
 [Etienne2005] Rampal S Etienne, A new sampling formula for neutral biodiversity.
-Ecology Letters 8(3) (2005), 253–260.
+Ecology Letters 8(3) (2005), 253-260.

 ..
+[Etienne2007] Rampal S Etienne, A neutral sampling formula for multiple samples and an ’exact’ test of neutrality.
+Ecology letters 10(7) (2007), 608-18.

+..
 [Ewens1972] Waren J Ewens, The sampling theory of selectively neutral alleles.
-Theoretical population biology 3(1) (1972), 87–112.
+Theoretical population biology 3(1) (1972), 87-112.

 ..
 [Hubbell2001] Stephen P Hubbell, The unified Neutral Theory of Biodiversity and Biogeography.
 Princeton University Press, 2001.